SexChrLab/XYalign/analyses/Webster_etal_2017/README.md

 called "human_g1k_v37_decoy.fasta", also available from the Broad's resource
 Bundle: https://software.broadinstitute.org/gatk/download/bundle

-3) The gorGor4 reference genome, available here: http://hgdownload.soe.ucsc.edu/goldenPath/gorGor4/bigZips/gorGor4.fa.gz

 ## Directory Structure
-This directory - "Webster_etal_2017" - should contain the main snakefile ("snakefile"), the configuration file for the snakefile ("Webster_etal_2017_xyalign.config.json"), a .gitignore, two conda environment files (ending in .yml), and three subdirectories ("fastqs", "processed_bams", "reference").
+This directory - "Webster_etal_2017" - should contain the main snakefile ("snakefile"), the configuration file for the snakefile ("Webster_etal_2017_xyalign.config.json"), a .gitignore, two conda environment files (ending in .yml), and five subdirectories ("fastqs", "misc", "processed_bams", "reference", and "xyalign_analyses").

-Of the three subdirectories, "fastqs" and "reference" are provided as options for depositing the raw fastqs and reference genomes (see above) for easy organization and access.
+Of the five subdirectories, "fastqs" and "reference" are provided as options for depositing the raw fastqs and reference genomes (see above) for easy organization and access.
 However, the files don't have to be in these directories.
 Either way, at the top of the snakefile, you need to set a handful of variables including